apache/comdev-site/source/guide-to-being-a-mentor.md

     <p class="card-text">Starting this year there are 2 types of projects available.<br> Please put "<em>full-time</em>" label for ~350 hours project and<br> "<em>part-time</em>" label for ~175 hours project</p>
   </div>
 </div>

+Please NOTE Ideas list is manually updated by GSoC admins, please ping mentors (at) community.apache.org if the page is not being updated .. :))

 <a name="guidetobeingamentor-Detail"></a>
 ## Details